angie0120/aws-automated-access-review/README.md

 ### AWS security services

-- IAM Access Analyzer only starts working after you set it up.
-- IAM Access Analyzer doesn’t look back at old data.
-So if you change its settings, remember to re-run the Lambda.
+- IAM Access Analyzer only works once configured, and it doesn’t look back at old data.
+If you change its settings, re-run the Lambda to refresh findings.
 - CloudTrail must log all management events for useful results.

 ### Serverless architecture & devops